Sangyadhillo/SQL-Data-Analysis/README.md

 # SQL-Data-Analysis
-This is repository for SQL data analysis project
+This is Basic real time Data analysis project in SQL for beginners.

 ## Understanding requirements: